OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-121.md

 ## Psalm 121:6

-> The sun will not harm you by day,
+> And the sun will not harm you by day,
 > Nor the moon by night.

 ---